-A scholar organization may have its privilege to meet on school property or at a school sponsored event revoked if they engage in conduct which is in violation of this handbook, disruptive to the educational process, damages school property, or is in violation of any law.
-Scholar organizations or their members shall not engage in any activity which coerces, pressures, embarrasses, or unduly influences other scholars to participate in any meeting.
+A at a school sponsored event revoked if they engage in conduct which is in violation of this policy, disruptive to the educational process, damages school property or is in violation of any law.
+Scholar organizations or their members shall not engage in any activity which coerces, pressures, embarrasses or unduly influences other scholars to participate in any meeting.